michealsam/BLOCKCHAIN-DOC/README.md

 # WHAT IS BLOCKCHAIN  TECHNOLOGY ?

-> [!TIP] DEFINATION
-> Blockchain technology is an advanced database mechanism that allows transparent information sharing within a business network.

- A blockchain database stores data in blocks that are linked together in a chain.
+Blockchain technology is an advanced database mechanism that allows transparent information sharing within a business network.A blockchain database stores data in blocks that are linked together in a chain.
 The data is chronologically consistent because you cannot delete or modify the chain without consensus from the network.
 As a result, you can use blockchain technology to create an unalterable or immutable ledger for tracking orders, payments, accounts, and other transactions.
 The system has built-in mechanisms that prevent unauthorized transaction entries and create consistency in the shared view of these transactions.

 # Why is blockchain important?